 Electives | ||

-60 credits in elective courses, including 18 credits in approved guided elective courses, selected in consultation with the advisor, and 42 credits in general elective courses. | ||
+18 credits in approved nutrition guided electives, selected from the list below in consultation with the advisor, and 42 credits in general electives. | ||

-No more than 3 credits in Lifestyle, Sport, and Physical Activity (LSPA) courses may be counted toward the 120 credits required for the bachelor's degree.
+No more than 3 credits in Lifestyle, Sport, and Physical Activity (LSPA) courses can be counted toward the 120 credits required for the bachelor's degree.
 LSPA courses count as general electives. |

 Code | Title | Credits |